2009 Brazilian girl abortion case: Sobrinho's view and actions

 Sobrinho said that excommunication of the adults who helped the girl obtain the abortion and the doctor who performed it had been incurred by the act of the girl obtaining an abortion.
 He later said he himself had not excommunicated anyone, but had only determined that excommunication had been an automatic consequence of these actions.
 He said that "the law of God is higher than any human laws.
 When a human law—that is, a law enacted by human legislators—is against the law of God, that law has no value.
 The adults who approved, who carried out this abortion have incurred excommunication."
 In an interview, he added: "They took the life of an innocent.
 Abortion is much more serious than killing an adult.
 An adult may or may not be an innocent, but an unborn child is most definitely innocent.
 Taking that life cannot be ignored."
 Sobrinho further said that the rapist had not been excommunicated because abortion, the taking of an innocent life, is even worse than rape.
 The girl had not been excommunicated because minors are exempt from excommunication.
 Archbishop Sobrinho and his diocese also tried to prevent the abortion by approaching the child's parents, the State Governor and the hospital where she was first admitted, after which it put off the abortion indefinitely.
 His lawyers then also issued legal threats against a second hospital where the abortion finally took place.

 Government reaction

-President Luiz Inácio Lula da Silva, a Catholic, criticized what he called the "conservative attitude" of the archbishop in a case where the doctors said they were trying to save the girl's life, adding: "In this case, the medical profession was more right than the Church."
+President Luiz Inácio Lula da Silva criticized what he called the "conservative attitude" of the archbishop in a case where the doctors said they were trying to save the girl's life, adding: "In this case, the medical profession was more right than the Church."

 Health Minister José Gomes Temporão described what he called the Catholic Church's position as "extreme, radical and inadequate".
 Temporão, who had frequently clashed with the Church on questions such as abortion and state distribution of free condoms, called on the participants in a national convention on women's health to acknowledge the work done by the medical team who performed the abortion.